 Greed: A phishing scam may tempt you with a monetary reward in return for clicking on a link or providing your personal information.
 If the offer seems too good to be true, it probably is.

-Curiosity: Phishing emails will take advantage of your natural curiosity by promising to show you something exciting in exchange for clicking on a link, or entering your personal information.
-This is often referred to as click-bait, and is very common on social networking sites.
+Curiosity: Phishing emails prey on your natural curiosity by promising to show you something exciting in exchange for clicking on a link, or sharing your personal information.
+This is often referred to as click-bait, and is very common on social media platforms.

 Urgency: A phishing scam may also try to place a sense of urgency on you to complete a certain action.
 This is a major red flag.